stewcop23/science-bioethics/science-bioethics-questions.md

 ![image](https://user-images.githubusercontent.com/37968460/118041160-5076ee00-b327-11eb-96ec-22721c209059.png)
 > After many months of growth in culture dishes, these remarkable cells maintain the ability to form cells ranging from muscle to nerve to blood—potentially any cell type that makes up the body.
 The proliferative and developmental potential of human ES cells promises an essentially unlimited supply of specific cell types for basic research and for transplantation therapies for diseases ranging from heart disease to Parkinson's disease to leukemia.

+some potential application include the following:
+* Tissue engeneering
+* cell replacement theripies
+* repair of DNA dammage

 ### 2. Based on research of specific examples, what are reasons for and against using this application of genetics?